British Council: English and examinations

-Three million candidates took UK examinations with the British Council in more than 850 towns and cities in 2014–15.
+Three million candidates took UK examinations with the British Council in more than 850 towns and cities in 2014–2015.

-The British Council jointly runs the global IELTS English-language standardised test with University of Cambridge ESOL Examinations and IDP Education Australia.
-Over 2.5 million IELTS tests were delivered in 2014–15.
+The British Council jointly runs the global IELTS English-language standardised test with Cambridge University Press and Assessment and IDP Education Australia.
+Over 2.5 million IELTS tests were delivered in 2014–2015.

 Massive Open Online Course (MOOC)

 In 2014, the British Council launched its first MOOC, Exploring English: Language and Culture, on the UK social learning platform FutureLearn.
 This was accessed by over 230,000 people.

 English for peace

 "Peacekeeping English" is a collaboration between the British Council, the Foreign, Commonwealth and Development Office and the Ministry of Defence to improve the English-language skills of military personnel through the Peacekeeping English Project (PEP).
 PEP is helping train approximately 50,000 military and police service personnel in 28 countries, amongst them Libya, Ethiopia and Georgia.

 Mobility programmes

 Education UK

-In 2013, the British Council relaunched the global website Education UK for international students interested in a UK education.
+In 2013, the British Council relaunched the global website Education UK for international students interested in UK education.
 The site receives 2.2 million visitors per year and includes a search tool for UK courses and scholarships, advice and articles about living and studying in the UK.